thorntail/thorntail/README.md

 Overview
 --------

 The general purpose of a JCA resource adapter is to provide connectivity to an Enterprise Information System (EIS) from a Java EE application server.
-Specifically, the Vert.x JCA adapter provides both outbound and inbound connectivy with a Vert.x instance.
+Specifically, the Vert.x JCA adapter provides both outbound and inbound connectivity with a Vert.x instance.

 Outbound Connectivity
 ---------------------